-Conoclinium coelestinum (L.) DC. is the accepted scientific name for the Hardy Ageratum.
-It was named and described as Conoclinium coelestinum by Augustin Pyramus de Candolle in Prodromus Systematis Naturalis Regni Vegetabilis in 1836.
+Conoclinium coelestinum (L.) DC. is the accepted scientific name for the Blue Mistflower.
+Both the genus and specied were named and described as such by Augustin Pyramus de Candolle in Prodromus Systematis Naturalis Regni Vegetabilis in 1836.
 It was FIRST described as Eupatorium coelestinum by Carl von Linnaeus in Species Plantarum in 1753.

-There are many Ageratum cultivars, both annual and perennial, that are available.
-My dad happened to get his Hardy Ageratum start from Aunt Inez, his mother’s sister, who lived in Holden, Kansas many years ago.
-Good thing they still come up and spread a little every spring.
+My dad happened to get his start of this plant from Aunt Inez, his mother’s sister, who lived in Holden, Kansas many years ago.
+Good thing they still come up every spring.

 Sometimes I name plants after where they came.
 So, I call this plant Conoclinium coelestinum ‘Aunt Inez’ after my aunt.

 2013 was my first experience with this plant after moving back to the family farm in February 2013.
 They do pretty good here and return every spring.
 They came up better on the east side (left side) of the steps so I always have to transplant a few to the right side.
 They came up pretty good in the spring of 2013, even under the steps.